Amedeo Nazzari: Stardom

 Despite declining to join the Fascist party, Nazzari, along with a handful of other actors such as Fosco Giachetti, was considered one of exemplary male heroes.
 Most of his film roles from this point present him as a masculine (often military) figure.
 His emergence as a star coincided with a major drive by the Italian government to rebuild the country's film industry which had declined since its heyday in the silent era.

 This policy involved large-scale government funding of films and the construction of the massive Cinecittà studio complex in Rome.
 The number of films produced each year climbed rapidly, with Nazzari a particularly prolific actor (making six films in 1939 and eight in 1941).
 During the era he worked with some of the leading Italian actresses including Alida Valli, Lilia Silvi, Luisa Ferida, Mariella Lotti, Assia Noris, Vera Carmi and Clara Calamai, often more than once.

 Nazzari was almost always cast as a straightforward hero, and he closely protected his public persona to avoid any negative roles.
 An exception was the historical comedy-drama film The Jester's Supper (1942) in which he plays a loutish figure.
 Nazzari made four films with Alida Valli, including Unjustified Absence (1939).

 Following Italy's entry into the Second World War in 1940, he combined romances and comedies, with occasional more propagandistic productions.
 Amongst the more political was Bengasi (1942), an anti-British war film set in Libya.
 Nazzari portrays an Italian patriot who masquerades as a collaborator with the British occupiers of Bengazi in order to steal their battle plans.
 It was the only time he featured alongside the other great male star of the era, Fosco Giachetti.

 Later career

 Star of Italian cinema during the 1940s and 1950s.
 He made several melodramas with Raffaello Matarazzo, such as Catene in 1949.
-Nazzari acted himself in Federico Fellini's Nights of Cabiria.
+Nazzari played Alberto Lazzari in Federico Fellini's Nights of Cabiria.
+He died in 1979 in Rome.